coq/coq/doc/sphinx/proof-engine/tactics.rst

    The lists :n:`{+, @num}` specify the occurrences of :n:`@qualid` to be unfolded.
 Occurrences are located from left to right.

-   .. exn:: bad occurrence number of @qualid
+   .. exn:: Bad occurrence number of @qualid.

-   .. exn:: @qualid does not occur
+   .. exn:: @qualid does not occur.

 .. tacv:: unfold @string